nohtbook/libsignal-protocol-c/README.md

 Most of these dependencies are required just for the unit test suite and development of the library itself.
-When integrating into actual applications, you should not need anything beyond CMake.
+When integrating into actual applications, you should not need anything beyond CMake or Swift.
 Alternatively, you may integrate the code using a build system of your choice.
 Items marked with *1 are required for tests, with *2 are additionally required for code coverage.

 ### Setting up a fresh source tree